Jasminewong92/Jiemin-Huang.github.io/README.md

 ## Summary
 I am Jiemin Huang who are looking for PhD position currently.
-I am passionate about investigating the molecular biology and Oncology.
-Through being conversant in diverse expermental skills like cloning, micro, flow cytometer as well as immunohistochemistry, I am able to execute end-to-end on a product or project.
+I am passionate about investigating life science.
+Through being conversant in diverse expermental skills like cloning, flow cytometer and immunohistochemistry, I am able to execute end-to-end on a product or project.

 ##  Education